-You can use an application proxy to fetch data from an outside location and display it on the page of an online store.
-For app developers, this means that the content on these proxy pages can be dynamic, which means that it can be updated as often as you want.
-Application proxies are useful for displaying image galleries, statistics, custom forms, and other kinds of dynamic content.
+You can use an app proxy to fetch data from an outside location and display it on the page of an online store.
+This means that the content on these proxy pages can be dynamic, allowing it to be updated as often as is needed.
+App proxies are useful for displaying image galleries, statistics, and custom forms.

 Add a proxy to your app

-- In the App proxy section, click Add proxy.
+- In the App proxy section, click Manage app proxy.

 apps, and the Sub path is

 store-pickup, then any path in your shop after

 https://your-store.myshopify.com/apps/store-pickupwill be proxied to the Proxy URL that you enter in the next step.